csu-cs/csci-315/docs/lectures/02-unix-compilation.md

 ### Selective Recompilation After Isolated Changes

-- With the previous command, all source files are always recompiled, even when only one of them changed.
+- With the previous command, all source files are always recompiled, even when only one has changed.

 - To overcome, we compile in multiple steps.